What different a pyranometer from an irradiance meter?

 The pyranometer and the irradiance meter both measure solar radiation.
 However, they use different methods and have different purposes.

 A pyranometer is a tool that measures total solar radiation on a surface.
-This includes both direct sunlight and scattered light.
-Meteorologists predominantly utilize it for purposes such as weather prediction, climate observation, and solar energy studies.
-Manufacturers precisely calibrate pyranometers to deliver accurate readings of solar radiation, and they often include temperature sensors and additional features to mitigate environmental influences.
+This includes direct sunlight and scattered light.
+Meteorologists mainly use it for weather prediction, climate observation, and solar energy studies.

-An irradiance meter is a tool that measures the strength of solar radiation.
-You can use it at a specific location or on a certain surface.
-It quantifies the solar energy impacting a designated area, typically expressed in watts per square meter (W/m²).
+An irradiance meter is a tool that measures how strong solar radiation is.
+You can use it in one spot or on a surface.
+It shows the solar energy hitting a specific area, usually in watts per square meter (W/m²).

-Researchers often use these meters in solar energy studies and applications.
-They help design and assess the performance of photovoltaic systems.
-They also measure the power output of solar cells or panels.
+Researchers often use these meters in solar energy studies.
+They help design and check how well solar systems work.
+They also measure the power output of solar cells and panels.

 Measurement principle